Reign of Juan Carlos I: 11-M bombings and 2004 general elections

 On Thursday, March 11, 2004, three days before the general elections, the 11-M bombings took place in Madrid.
 Ten bombs exploded in four commuter trains, killing 191 people and injuring more than 1,500.
 It was the biggest terrorist attack in Spanish and European history and the political parties decided to end the electoral campaign.
 Initially it was thought to have been the work of ETA, a suspicion confirmed by Interior Minister Ángel Acebes a few hours later.
-However, the police investigation soon leaned towards the Islamist terrorism linked to Al-Qaeda — responsible for the attacks of 9/11 — although the popular government maintained that the main hypothesis was still ETA.
+However, the police investigation soon leaned towards Islamist terrorism linked to Al-Qaeda — responsible for the attacks of 9/11 — although the popular government maintained that the main hypothesis was still ETA.
 The confusion over the authorship of the attack was evident in the massive demonstrations of rejection of terrorism that took place the following day – some 11 of millions of people took to the streets on March 12 – when part of the attendees shouted "Who did it?" and "We want to know the truth" and others "ETA murderer".

 On the afternoon of Saturday, March 13, "day of reflection" for the elections of the following day, several thousand demonstrators gathered in front of the PP headquarters in the main cities accusing the Government of "hiding the truth" and demanding "to know the truth before voting", as well as shouting "No to war".
 At 8 o'clock in the evening, Minister Acebes appeared to inform of the arrest of five Moroccans as alleged perpetrators of the attacks.
 ETA's alleged responsibility was definitively called into question when four hours later the minister appeared again to report that a video claiming responsibility for the attack had been found in which an individual appeared who, in Arabic with a Moroccan accent, claimed to speak on behalf of Al-Qaeda.

 On Sunday, March 14, 2004, the general elections were held.
 The PSOE won the elections by a simple majority by winning 164 deputies, while the PP was left with 148.
 A month later José Luis Rodríguez Zapatero was invested as the fifth Prime Minister of democracy.

-Zapatero's socialist government (2004–2011)
+Zapatero government (2004–2011)

 The second stage of socialist government of the reign of Juan Carlos I lasted two legislative periods, which were very different.
 The first (2004–2008) were "years of changes" and the second (2008–2011) "years of crisis."